Jackshan-Venujan/Traffic-Light-simplified/README.md

 names: ['go', 'stop', 'warning']
 ```

-**Why:** YOLOv8 reads this file before training begins to learn where the data is, how many classes exist (`nc`), and what each class is named.
+YOLOv8 reads this file before training begins to learn where the data is, how many classes exist (`nc`), and what each class is named.
 Without this file, `model.train()` will raise a `FileNotFoundError`.

 ---

 ### Cell 14 — Label Audit

-**What:** Reads every `.txt` label file in the training and validation sets.
+Reads every `.txt` label file in the training and validation sets.
 For each line, checks that all five values are within the valid range [0, 1] and that the class ID is within [0, nc-1].
 Counts and reports out-of-range values and malformed lines.

-**Why:** Conversion bugs (e.g., using pixel coordinates instead of normalised coordinates, or dividing by the wrong dimension) would produce coordinates outside [0, 1].
+Conversion bugs (e.g., using pixel coordinates instead of normalised coordinates, or dividing by the wrong dimension) would produce coordinates outside [0, 1].
 Such labels silently degrade training or cause NaN losses.
 Catching these errors now saves hours of debugging after a failed training run.

 ---

 ### Cell 15 — Visualize YOLO Labels

-**What:** Takes a sample of images from the training set, reads their corresponding `.txt` label files, converts normalised coordinates back to pixel coordinates, and draws the boxes on the original images.
+Takes a sample of images from the training set, reads their corresponding `.txt` label files, converts normalised coordinates back to pixel coordinates, and draws the boxes on the original images.
 Displays the result.

-**Why:** This is the **ultimate proof** that Cell 10's conversion is correct.
+This is the **ultimate proof** that Cell 10's conversion is correct.
 If boxes align with actual traffic lights in the image, the conversion is correct.
 If boxes are wildly misplaced, something went wrong with the coordinate formulas.

 ---

 ### Cell 16 — Train YOLOv8s

-**What:** Loads `yolov8s.pt` (pretrained on COCO's 80 classes) and calls `model.train()` with the following key settings:
+Loads `yolov8s.pt` (pretrained on COCO's 80 classes) and calls `model.train()` with the following key settings:

 | Parameter | Value | Reason |
 |-----------|-------|--------|